-What's interesting is that Doctors are aware of this spectrum of disease as it exists in many other areas in medicine, but they fail to understand it in the context of hormone balance.
+What’s interesting is that Doctors are aware of this spectrum of disease as it exists in many other areas of medicine, but they fail to understand it in the context of hormone balance.

 Both of these conditions exist on a spectrum with varying degrees of severity.